 The ministry also took steps to modernize the mail delivery process.
 The main ones are:

 The post office offers a wide range of financial services.
 The core of these services is focused on the savings account and associated plans.
-POSB (Post Office Savings Bank) is the oldest and largest post office banking facility in India with more than 238 million savings accounts in 154,000 post offices.
+Post Office Savings Bank (POSB) is India’s oldest and largest post office banking facility, with more than 238 million savings accounts in 154,000 post offices.

 The various savings products offered include the savings account (SB), the recurring deposit account (RD), the monthly income plan (MIS), the pension fund (PPF), the temporary deposit (TD), the savings plan for the elderly, and the issuance of the national savings certificate (VIII and IX).

 By popular demand, the DoP offers money transfer services.
-These include money orders, electronic money orders, instant money orders, MO Videsh, international money transfer service, electronic settlement services, and international money transfer Money Gram.
+These include money orders, electronic money orders, instant money orders, MO Videsh, international money transfer services, electronic settlement services, and money transfer Money Gram.

-The department also signed a Memorandum of Understanding with the Ministry of Statistics and Program Implementation (MoSPI) to collect consumer price data in rural areas to calculate the consumer price index (CPI) as well as the rural CPI.
+The department also signed a Memorandum of Understanding with the Ministry of Statistics and Program Implementation (MoSPI) to collect consumer price data in rural areas to calculate the consumer price index (CPI) and the rural CPI.

 The department offers insurance services through two main programs: Postal Life Insurance (PLI) and Rural Postal Life Insurance (RPLI).
 Thus post offices provide different insurance schemes for their customers.

 PLI was launched in 1884 as an insurance scheme for postal workers.
 The PLI now covers civil and military employees of central and state governments, local agencies, government-subsidized educational institutions, universities, nationalized banks, autonomous institutions, and public sector companies.

 The RPLI, unlike the PLI, was created in 1995 on the recommendation of the Official Committee for Industrial Reforms.
 The committee noted that only 22% of the country’s insurable population was insured.

-He also said that the Committee understands that rural branch postmasters who enjoy a trusted position in the community have the opportunity to look for life insurance companies in their respective sectors.
+He also said that the committee understands that rural branch postmasters who enjoy a trusted position in the community have the opportunity to look for life insurance companies in their respective sectors.